Research

 Consultants: Assoc.
 Prof. Bükem Tanören, Prof. Dr. Murat Uğurlucan

-In this project, it is aimed to investigate the effects of L-arginine on the morphology and the collagen content of the internal mammarian artery (IMA) and saphenous vein grafts that were collected from atherosclerotic plaque patients utilizing a cryostat microtome and a fluorescence microscope.
+In this project, it is aimed to investigate the effects of L-arginine on the morphology and the collagen content of the internal mammarian artery (IMA) and saphenous vein grafts that were collected from atherosclerotic plaque patients utilizing a cryostat microtome, fluorescence microscope, and a scanning acoustic microscope (SAM).
 Also, it is aimed to check how L-arginine affects the elemental composition of the grafts utilizing the EDS analysis.
 It is believed that with the outcomes of this project, L-arginine's potential as a new treatment option for the disease can be enlightened and can lead to further scientific research.